ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/cloud/cloud-settings.markdown

 {PANEL: Indexing Settings}

----

 ### Max Batch Size

+Indexing is done in batches so that we can adjust the number of documents that an index processes at a time.

-Indexing is done in batches which makes it possible to adjust the number of documents that an index processes at a time.
+* Indexing is done in batches to make it possible to adjust the number of documents that an index processes at a time.
+   * e.g. An index that processes 1,000,000 documents might exhaust memory and other system resources if the index is set to process them all at once.
-Adjusting the `Indexing.MapBatchSize` configuration can be done to prevent exhausting system resources.
+     Instead, the index can be set to process the documents in batches of 10,000.
+* To prevent exhausting system resources, you can adjust the `Indexing.MapBatchSize` configuration setting.
-If an index processes a collection in a few batches, it will continue each new batch where the previous batch stopped.
+* If an index processes a collection in a few batches, it will continue processing each new batch where the previous batch stopped.

 The factors to consider when adjusting the max indexing batch size: